This post may contain affiliate links which won’t change your price but will share some commission.

 4. Address Chronic Pain or Infections

 So many people live in chronic pain or infections.
-I only learned last year that I had high levels of Epstein-Barr virus in my system (you can read more in my article about reasons why you might always feel tired).
+I only learned in the past few years that I had high levels of Epstein-Barr virus in my system (you can read more in my article about reasons why you might always feel tired).
 This is the virus that can cause chronic fatigue syndrome.
 If you suspect you might have a chronic infection, it’s best to see a functional medicine practitioner who can do the appropriate lab testing.

 For chronic pain, there are some great options anymore.
 CBD and medicinal marijuana have research showing they can help with pain management.
 Again, please talk to a qualified healthcare provider to see what options might be appropriate for you.